After arriving in Ost Guruth, the Massive Hobbits kinship decided to take a day to rest, and catch up on their skipped meals. Branda Rumble

 The rest of the group knew he was speaking of the great evil tree, and were excited to help the dwarf avenge his family.
 At the same time, they had to admit their fear at facing something that could wipe out an entire band of mighty dwarves.

 Rounding a large grove of trees, and sprinting to keep up with the anxious dwarf, Gibbi and the Massive Hobbits stopped firmly when they followed Thronori's gaze to the east.
 Standing amidst a clearing was the largest, most sinister tree that Gibbi had ever seen.
 It reached higher than Radagast's tower and wider than a Shire farm.
 It was covered in creeping branches and great hives of bees.
 On the ground surrounding the tree was spikes of roots wiggling and swaying continuously.

 Before Gibbi could even collect a thought or a plan of action, Thronori awakened the creature of nature with a shout, "I've brought more this time!
-Prepare to be chopped down and burned for kindling!"
+Prepare to be chopped down and burned for kindling!""No!
+We can't-"

 Without an actual plan, the rest of the group ran forward to recover their fallen allies.
 Of course, this proved to be a mistake as each hobbit was brought down just as easily as the dwarves.
 Despite heavy armor, songs of morale or protective words, the Massive Hobbits had finally met their match.
 Luckily though, Binkylo was in a bit better shape than the rest as was able to carry his fellows into the forest, out of the demonic tree's line of sight.
 He found an excellent patch of cover behind a crumbled wall, and it was there that the group was able to finally escape Grimbark, his wooden minions and certain death.